Which used oil products can be recycled in Manitoba?

 Diesel Exhaust Fluid (DEF) Containers – any plastic container with a capacity of less than 50 litres that is manufactured to hold Diesel Exhaust Fluid.

-What products are made from used oil?
+What products are made from used oil and antifreeze materials?

 Used oil is converted into new diesel fuel.
 It can also be used for energy recovery.

 Manitoba’s used oil filters are sent to a processor to be shredded, heated to a molten state and the metals re-used as material for other metal products such as rebar, nails or wire.

 Used oil, antifreeze and DEF containers are now recycled into energy using an innovative clean technology called Rapid Organic Conversion.
 This energy is used for heating water, buildings and generating electricity.

 Used Oil Collected: 14.0 Million Litres of 18.0 Million or 78%